fikunmi-ap/solana-improvement-documents/LRUCache.md

 Functionally, the recommendation is the same as the base fee or writelock fee in EIP-1559 and SIMD-110 respectively, in that (given that fee markets are deterministic), it is a good reference point for users vying for inclusion.
-But it also has the benefit of allowing blocks to be maximally packed by including transactions that don't bid high enough.
+But because this fee is not enforced in protocol, it also has the benefit of allowing blocks to be maximally packed by including transactions that don't bid as high as the recommendation.
 This property is important as it theoretically improves the accuracy of the recommendations made by the mechanism.

-Additionally, the fact that the fees are recommendations and not protocol enforced means validator nodes don't need to maintain this cache; only RPC nodes which are responsible for responding to these types of requests.
+Additionally, the fact that the fees are recommendations and not protocol-enforced means validator nodes don't need to maintain this cache; only RPC nodes which are responsible for responding to these types of requests.